 Students who have less than an 80% course average may be given a letter of success during certain times of the semester as designated by the instructor to highlight students' needs, areas for improvement, and concerns.
 Students who are unsuccessful on exams and assignments will be at risk of failure in the course.
-The student may also be referred to the retention specialist at the instructor's discretion.
+The student may also be referred to the student success coordinator, at the instructor's discretion.
+Students who chose not to meet with the student success coordinator and are not successful in the course, may have their request for reenrollment declined.